elwlwlwk/GeneSeq2Taxonomy/README.md

 http://www.mecs-press.org/ijitcs/ijitcs-v4-n8/IJITCS-V4-N8-3.pdf

 2. Apply Fourier transform to extract it's spectral features.
 Manipulate Fourier transformed data to train neural net.
 I split frequence axis by 1000 area and picked up max value for each area.
-I've got over 90% accuracy using this method classifying archaea, bacteria, protozoa and fungi.(Best method I've tried.
+I've got over 90% precision using this method classifying archaea, bacteria, protozoa and fungi.(Best method I've tried.
 See below to other methods I've tried)
 For example if Fourier transformed data is [1, 2, 3, 6, 8, 7, 5, 3, 1, 4, 6, 4].
 I split frequence axis to 4 and pick max value, then result will be [3, 8, 5, 6].

 3. Use neural net, train data.